acdh-oeaw/wtz-workshop/README.rst

 About
 -----

-This repository is for the WTZ workshop on text processing on 18-5-2017.
+This repository contains notebooks showing basic text processing.
 It contains two things:

-* A Jupyter notebook that shows basic text processing with Python
+* A Jupyter notebooks that show basic text processing with Python
 * And a Vagrant file that automatically installs and launches the Jupyter notebook

 Install the Vagrant box